AMSP-04/NETN-TMR/NETN-TMR.md

 ## Introduction

 In a federated distributed simulation the participating systems (federates) collectively model the synthetic environment.
 Allocation of modelling responsibilities are based on individual federate capabilities, federation design agreements, and initial scenario conditions.
-The update of an attribute for a specific simulated entity is allocated to at most one federate.
-However, during execution the modelling responsibility may change and the ownership of responsibility can be transferred.
+The responsibility of updating an attribute for a specific simulated entity is allocated to at most one federate.
+However, during execution the modelling responsibility may change and the ownership of attributes can be transferred.

 Basic services for the divestiture and acquisition of attribute ownership is provided by IEEE 1516 High Level Architecture (HLA).
 A negotiated and coordinated transfer of modelling responsibilities requires agreements between federates before attribute ownership is transferred.

-The NATO Education and Training Network Transfer of Modelling Responsibilities (NETN-TMR) FOM Module is a specification of how to transfer attribute modelling responsibility between federates in a distributed simulation.
+The NATO Education and Training Network Transfer of Modelling Responsibilities (NETN-TMR) FOM Module is a specification of how to perform a negotiated and coordinated transfer of attribute modelling responsibility between federates in a distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
 The NETN-TMR FOM module is available as an XML file for use in HLA based federations.